 Last month heralded the news that Food and Drink’s contribution to the Scottish economy in 2016 was £13.9bn, up by almost 4% on the previous year.

-Whilst it fair to say this is being led by a resurgence in the popularity of Whisky and a plethora of new Gins and craft ales we shouldn’t ignore the impact independent food manufacturing is playing.
+Whilst it is fair to say this is being led by a resurgence in the popularity of Whisky and a plethora of new Gins and craft ales we shouldn’t ignore the impact independent food manufacturing is playing.

 Simply labelling goods as artisan is no longer enough to satisfy our increasingly sophisticated tastes, increasingly we want proof.
 Where is the farm?
 Who is the butcher?
 Is this flour ground from local wheat?

-And it’s not just fine dining establishments who are keen to demonstrate food provenance.
+And it’s not just fine dining establishments that are keen to demonstrate food provenance.
 Bars, bistros and cafés up and down our high streets are keen to be seen to be supporting Scottish producers.

 To celebrate all things Scottish and in recognition of Scotland’s Food & Drink Food Fortnight starting on 1st September 2018, Bruce Stevenson is offering you the chance to win a luxury hamper, full of Scottish goodies from the Highlands and Islands to the Scottish Borders and from Argyle to Fife.

 All you need to do to enter is follow us and retweet to be in with a chance of winning.
 The winner will be selected at random on 17th September.
-UK only entrants please.
-Click here to enter.